-Objective How will we deliver the objective? a) Deliver as many new, good quality homes of all kinds as we can, in good quality neighbourhoods, getting as close as possible to the Mayor's emerging target for Haringey of 1,958 new homes every year We will: Monitor the supply of new homes through the planning system Work in close partnership with housing associations and developers to secure investment in the new homes Haringey needs Negotiate Planning applications and enforce Planning Policy to ensure the right quality and mix of homes Deliver a wide range of high quality homes through our Tottenham and Wood Green programmes Deliver estate renewal where estate ballots show clear resident support for the proposals b) Ensure that new developments provide affordable homes with the right mix of tenures to meet the wide range of needs across the borough, prioritising new social rented homes We will: Prioritise social rented homes in particular Provide more affordable intermediate homes like those at London Living Rent Develop a revised Housing Strategy setting out our approach to delivering the right mix of affordable homes, including by reviewing what we mean by 'affordability'.
-Negotiate Planning applications and enforce Planning Policy to ensure the right quality and mix of homes c) Deliver 1,000 new council homes at council rents by 2022 We will: → Deliver a new generation of council homes, using a Wholly Owned Company to support that work where necessary. → Acquire homes being built on Council land or in regeneration schemes with partners → Secure homes on privately owned land through the Planning system (under Section 106) → Use public and external funds where available to purchase street properties d) Secure the delivery of supported housing that meets the needs of older, disabled and vulnerable people in the borough We will: → Implement the recommendations of the 2017 Supported Housing Review → Improve the use of Planning agreements (Section 106) to bring in specialist and extra care housing in mixed developments → Develop a supported and specialist housing strategy and needs register
+Objective How will we deliver the objective? a) Deliver as many new, good quality homes of all kinds as we can, in good quality neighbourhoods, getting as close as possible to the Mayor's emerging target for Haringey of 1,958 new homes every year We will: Monitor the supply of new homes through the planning system Work in close partnership with housing associations and developers to secure investment in the new homes Haringey needs Negotiate Planning applications and enforce Planning Policy to ensure the right quality and mix of homes Deliver a wide range of high quality homes through our Tottenham and Wood Green programmes Deliver estate renewal where estate ballots show clear resident support for the proposals b) Ensure that new developments provide affordable homes with the right mix of tenures to meet the wide range of needs across the Borough, prioritising new social rented homes We will: → Prioritise social rented homes in particular → Provide more affordable intermediate homes like those at London Living Rent → Develop a revised Housing Strategy setting out our approach to delivering the right mix of affordable homes, including by reviewing what we mean by 'affordability'. → Negotiate Planning applications and enforce Planning Policy to ensure the right quality and mix of homes c) Deliver 1,000 new Council homes at Council rents by 2022 We will: Set up a Wholly owned company (WOC) to deliver Council homes, including by building homes itself Acquire homes being built on Council land or in regeneration schemes with partners Secure homes on privately owned land through the Planning system (under Section 106) Use public and external funds where available to purchase street properties d) Secure the delivery of supported housing that meets the needs of older, disabled and vulnerable people in the borough We will: → Implement the recommendations of the 2017 Supported Housing Review → Improve the use of Planning agreements (Section 106) to bring in specialist and extra care housing in mixed developments → Develop a supported and specialist housing strategy and needs register